tjj9020/kinable/PROJECT_PLAN.md

         *   Integrate this engine into the `IModerationProvider` or directly into the Step Function workflow.
         *   Expand `ModerationLogTable` schema to include more detailed context about flagged content and applied rules (e.g., rule ID, matched content snippet).
     *   **Multi-Region Consideration**: `ModerationLogTable` is already noted to be region-aware.
 Custom rules, if stored (e.g., in DynamoDB or config files), should be manageable per region.
-    *   **Definition of Done**: Custom moderation rules are active and integrated.
-Logs provide comprehensive audit trails for moderation events.
+    *   **Definition of Done**:
+        * Custom moderation rules are active and integrated with real rule storage.
+        * Logs provide comprehensive audit trails for moderation events in actual DynamoDB tables.
+        * Integration tests validate rule evaluation with various content types.
     *   **Commit Point**: After advanced moderation rules and logging are implemented.

 ---